bodsch/ansible-container/README.md

 ### `container_reporting`

 If there is a change in the started containers, a report can be issued.
-This can concern both changes and failures.
+This can concern both `changes` and `failures`.

 ```yaml
 container_reporting: